-Rebekah Selena Buffong (born August 27, 1992), professionally known as BEKAH, is a British singer, rapper, songwriter, record producer, entrepreneur and philanthropist from Redditch, Worcestershire.
+Rebekah Selena Buffong (born August 27, 1992), professionally known as BEKAH, is a British performance artist, vocalist, writer, producer, director and editor from Redditch, Worcestershire.
 BEKAH was born to a Montserratian father and Pakistani mother.
 Her parents are avid practicing Seventh Day Adventist Christians with her father being a preacher and church elder.
 She recalls, from a very young age, travelling around the UK and being requested to sing before her father would preach.
 At the age of four BEKAH began teaching herself how to play the synthesizer, quickly developing the ability to play by ear and began arranging chords to create songs.
 She started songwriting at the age of five and entered into the music industry at the age of sixteen, which lead to her dropping out of Grammar School a year later.
 Music became an outlet for BEKAH to deal with the emotions she felt surrounding her identity.
 Being a natural introvert music was a way of expressing herself and having her voice be heard.

 Career Beginnings (2009-2013)